-The IU Richard M. Fairbanks School of Public Health offers a PhD minor in Biostatistics that teaches advanced statistical analysis that goes beyond the competencies required by most PhD programs.
+The IU Richard M. Fairbanks School of Public Health offers a PhD Minor in Biostatistics that teaches advanced statistical analysis that goes beyond the competencies required by most PhD programs.
 People who possess these special health-focused analytical and database management skills are in high demand due to the value they add to research projects.

-The doctoral minor in Biostatistics is comprised of a minimum of 12 credits and serves as a useful complement to many major areas of study.
+The doctoral minor in biostatistics is comprised of a minimum of 12 credits and serves as a useful complement to many major areas of study.
 You will learn both the theoretical concepts that underlie the scientific method and how to apply these concepts to perform effective data collection, analysis, interpretation, and reporting of results.

 This minor emphasizes the design and analysis of experimental and observational studies, the theory of probability and statistics, and statistical computing, making it particularly valuable to students in health-related doctoral programs.
 The minor is ideal for students from many schools, including the IU schools of Nursing, Dentistry, Medicine, Health and Rehabilitative Sciences, and Public and Environmental Affairs.

 Students who wish to obtain a doctoral minor from the IU Richard M. Fairbanks School of Public Health must earn a grade of “B” or better in the coursework for the minor.
 Courses in which a grade of “B-” or lower is earned will not apply toward completion of the minor.
-Faculty in the department of Biostatistics will serve as advisors for students choosing this minor.
+Faculty in the department of biostatistics will serve as advisors for students choosing this minor.